mohitmishra786/prompt-craft/README.md

 - Terminal output capture is not part of the stable API.
 This prototype reads Diagnostics and accepts pasted error output.
 TODO: Explore optional proposed APIs or task events for richer automation.
 - Scope focuses on JavaScript/TypeScript Node.js projects to keep the prototype simple and fast.
 Domain inference and code summaries use simple regexes (no heavy parsers) and may miss complex patterns.
-- No external LLM calls; all prompts are template-based.
+- LLM is optional.
+If disabled/unavailable, prompts fall back to templates.

 ### Development